What is the legal definition of a Worker?

-Earlier this year, the UK’s high court ruled that Uber drivers are classified as ‘workers’ in a historic case.
-Thirty-six drivers took Uber to court over Uber classifying their status as ‘self-employed’ and won; meaning they are now entitled to the same rights as employees, such as holiday pay and the minimum wage.
+In 2021, the UK’s high court ruled that Uber drivers are classified as ‘workers’ in a historic case.
+Thirty-six drivers took Uber to court over Uber classifying their status as ‘self-employed’ and won; meaning they were entitled to the same rights as employees, such as holiday pay and the minimum wage.
 So what is the legal definition of a worker?

 A person is generally legally classed as a ‘worker’ if: